Ricky199X/new-quiz-frontend/README.md

 ## Installation

 1. Install the [Rails API](https://github.com/Ricky199X/trivia_app) and run `rails db:seed` in your terminal.
+2. Once the database has been seeded, run `rails s` to fire up the server.
-2. Open this repo's `index.html` in a web browser.
+3. Open this repo's `index.html` in a web browser.

 ## Usage